 My collective experience as an engineer, environmental consultant, organizational leader, collaborator, champion for all children, and mother provide an incredibly powerful influence on my view of our world.
 Understanding the connection between our built environment, natural environment, health, education, economics, and the value of collaboration is integral to the success of any endeavor.

-“Healthy” means different things to different individuals and organizations: physical, mental, emotional, economic, spiritual, environmental.
+“Healthy” means different things to different individuals and organizations: spiritual, physical, mental, emotional, economic, environmental.
 Importantly, the health of all things is interconnected.
 My degree in Civil Engineering with an emphasis in environmental pollution control and water resources, first-hand experience working in the field and consulting to various industries, conveyed the importance of worker and environmental health.
-My lens broadened with the arrival of our children, work within schools and the green school community, and partnering with environmental and health organizations, providing my unique perspective of the value, connection, and health of all living creatures.
+My lens broadened with the arrival of our children, work within schools to advance sustainability/outdoor learning environments (OLE), and partnering with environmental and health organizations, providing my unique perspective of the value, connection, and health of all living creatures.

-Our Earth supports all life…people, plants, animals…entire ecosystems.
+Our Earth supports all life…people, plants, animals…entire ecosystems …all creatures great and small.
 Clean air, clean water, clean soil, and healthy, diverse eco-systems provide sustenance to live and thrive.
 Nature provides us what we need, and we in turn, must conserve and protect our shared natural resources, maintaining a balance with the economic health of the business and industries that support quality of life for all.

 I have also performed multi-media environmental compliance audits and EMS assessments within the aerospace, semiconductor, food, manufacturing, shipbuilding, and utility industries, and prepared numerous pollution prevention plans, permits, and regulatory reports.
 Additionally, I am experienced identifying applicable EHS legal obligations for diverse business and industries across the US and helping them maintain compliance with these regulations.
 Prior to entering the private sector, I worked for a major public water supplier as team-member involved in a federal Superfund Remedial Investigation, studying the impact of groundwater contamination over a 60-square mile area.

-I am currently on the Houston Advisory Board of The Nature Conservancy, Co-Chair for the IIA EHSAC Texas Regional Roundtable, Tri-Chair for Cities Connecting Children to Nature–Houston’s Resilient Schools Strategy, and member of ASCE, and TAEP.
-I am also privileged to have previously been on the Board of Houston’s Citizens’ Environmental Coalition, Regional Lead for Texas Children in Nature–Houston, Regional Collaborative Lead for Open OutDoors for Kids–Houston (formerly Every Kid in a Park), and member of the USGBC Green Schools Committee and Texas Green Schools Leadership Coalition.
+I am currently on the Houston Advisory Board of The Nature Conservancy, Tri-Chair for Cities Connecting Children to Nature–Houston’s Resilient Schools Strategy, on the Regional Leadership Team for the Texas Girls Collaborative Project, and member of ASCE.
+I am also privileged to have previously been on the Board of Houston’s Citizens’ Environmental Coalition, Regional Lead for Texas Children in Nature–Houston, Regional Collaborative Lead for Open OutDoors for Kids–Houston (formerly Every Kid in a Park), Co-Chair for the IIA EHSAC Texas Regional Roundtable, and member of the USGBC Green Schools Committee and Texas Green Schools Leadership Coalition.
 As a leader, board member, and collaborator with various environmental, health, and educational industry groups and non-profits, I work to break down silos and build relationships between public and private sectors, NGOs, and the general public.
 I also work to enhance children’s health and education through sustainable schools and improved access to nature.
 I value strong collaboration and checking egos at the door.

 I apply hard work, ethics, and the experience I’ve accumulated throughout my life to everything I do.
-Whether assessing contamination at an industrial site, working with business to protect human health and the environment, championing for all children, or educating real people on the connection between prosperity and health…the health of all people, the health of the built environment, and the health of the natural environment…I am ready to be part of any team who is committed to working together to make the Earth a better place.
+Whether assessing contamination at an industrial site, working with business to protect human health and the environment, championing for all children, or educating real people on the connection between quality of life, prosperity, and health…the health of all people, the health of the built environment, and the health of the natural environment…I am ready to be part of any team who is committed to working together to make the Earth, our shared home, a better place for all.

 Theodore Roosevelt National Park